Acoltvet/ATAL/README.md

 Stack two or more layers so that only real muons get detected.

 Step 3: Build and Test the Camera
-Uses teh rasberry pi and the batteries
+Uses the rasberry pi and the batteries
-This will visualize the ultravoilet and radiation particles that the box will see in the atmopshere we will analyze the data / the amount of flashes of light we will see at each corrosponding alltitudes when it touches back down on the ground.
+This will visualize the radiation particles that the box will see in the atmopshere we will analyze the data / the amount of flashes of light we will see at each corrosponding alltitudes when it touches back down on the ground.

 Step 4: Launch the Muon Detector and Camera on a Balloon (100,000 ft) The muon detector will record the number of muons at different altitudes.
+We expect more muons at higher altitudes to a point, then decrease above that.
+The camera will allow for a visualization of the comsic rays and allow for more nuance in identifying different types.
-Expect more muons at high altitude, then fewer as you go higher The camerea will detect all of the other raadiation particles that the moun detector will miss/ We expect the same thing as the moun detector, but with the other particles, and we hypothissis that the light intensity will increase as we rise.
+We expect the same thing as the moun detector, but with the other particles, and we hypothissis that the light intensity will increase as we rise.

 Step 5: Compare Data